 If you have money to burn (or hotel points), then you’ll be most comfortable in a hotel room at Oktoberfest.
 But there are far more budget-friendly Oktoberfest options to crash in after a full day of drinking.
 Securing cheap Oktoberfest accommodation is one of the biggest and easiest ways to save on overall expenses.

 When looking for a cheap place to stay at Oktoberfest, we found Stoke Travel to be the best option for its cost.
 That is exactly what we’ve used ourselves and we can now highly recommend this “experience.”
-The €65 per night not only gives you a place to crash, but it is also a festival within the festival that can include …all the free beer you can drink if you follow our instructions (no joke!)
+For as little as €65 per night, it not only gives you a place to crash, but it is also a festival within the festival that can include …all the free beer you can drink if you follow our instructions (no joke!)

 More on how to get that free beer in a minute, but let’s take a closer look at each of these cheap Oktoberfest accommodation options (and expensive ones too).
 We’ll start with the most budget-friendly and work our way up.